-- clue to the limestone rock that lies below the glacial deposits, soils, and grass here.
+- 2. Hollows in the ground, known as sinkholes are a clue to the limestone rock that lies below the glacial deposits, soils, and grass here.
 Limestone reacts with rainwater, which is very weakly acidic, and dissolves to form sinkholes. - 3.
 Follow the white topped posts to cross the footbridge and stand on the first ridge of Eycott Volcanic rock dating back 450 million years.
 The lava flows here are the youngest on the nature reserve. - 4.
-Continue following the posts to the viewpoint to see pale grey limestone, dark grey Skiddaw slate, and dark green, almost black volcanic rocks in the viewpoint walls. - but formed when the lava was molten and flowing. - 6.
+Continue following the posts to the viewpoint to see pale grey limestone, dark grey Skiddaw slate, and dark green, almost black volcanic rocks in the viewpoint walls. - 5.
+The outcrop opposite the viewpoint shows evidence of 'flow banding'.
+These look like sedimentary layers, but formed when the lava was molten and flowing. - 6.
 Follow the white topped posts to go through the fell gate, noting the small pieces of Eycott lava on the ground and large pieces in the stone wall. - 7.
 As the path meanders through the wetland the hollows in the landscape between the ancient lava flows become more obvious. - 8.
-At the summit look back over the lava ridges and enjoy the distant view east to the Pennines, Crossfell, Great Dun Fell and the Eden valley, south past Great and Little Mell Fell, and across to Blencathra, Bannerdale Crags, and Carrock Fell. - 1,000°C the rock contracted and formed rough cooling columns. - Make your way downhill from the summit to the lowest lava ridge.
+At the summit look back over the lava ridges and enjoy the distant view east to the Pennines, Crossfell, Great Dun Fell and the Eden valley, south past Great and Little Mell Fell, and across to Blencathra, Bannerdale Crags, and Carrock Fell. - Some of the lavas here are quite thick and show some layering.
+As the lava cooled from about 1,000°C the rock contracted and formed rough cooling columns. - Make your way downhill from the summit to the lowest lava ridge.
 There is no way-marked path at this point so take extra care. - 10.
 This is the oldest lava flow.
-Holes in the rock show where geologists have taken rock cores to find the latitude of the land when the lava cooled. - 11.
+Holes in the rock show where geologists have taken rock cores to find the latitude of the land when the lava cooled. - ll.
 At the north end of the lowest ridge is an exposure of Eycott lava, with characteristic large pale feldspar crystals.
 Close up you can see flat shiny faces, which catch the light.
-These represent planes of cleavage in the mineral.

-Retrace your route to the car park.
+These represent planes of cleavage in the mineral. - Retrace your route to the car park.